< Back

 Virgin and Child with St John.
 Wood, 59 x 44.

 The Child picks out seeds from a pomegranate (traditional symbol of Christ’s Passion and Resurrection), while an open book (with writing that does not appear to make sense) and bowl of white dog roses (symbolising the Virgin’s purity) rest on the marble ledge.
 Acquired in Florence by Sir Charles Eastlake, and bought at his sale by the Gallery in 1894 as by Botticelli.
 It was another of the pictures attributed to ‘Amico di Sandro’ by Berenson in 1899.
 From 1917 to 1925 it was withdrawn from exhibition as a forgery, on the basis of a mistaken identification of the wood of the panel as American basswood.
-Now accepted as an early work of Filippino (late 1470s?), painted when he was still a member of Botticelli's workshop.
+Now accepted as an early work of Filippino (late 1470s?), painted when he was still associated with Botticelli or had only shortly left his workshop.

 In the main panel (203 x186) the Madonna and Child between the kneeling St Jerome, clutching a stone, and St Dominic, with lily and book.
 Behind Jerome is another, tiny figure of the saint kneeling in penitence deep in a cave.
 The saint’s lion protects the entrance of the cave from a bear.
 St Joseph, with the ass, is seen on the distant hill towards the middle, while the building at the right edge, behind Dominic, might be a Dominican hospital.
 High in the oak tree in the left corner, a great tit feeds a worm to its brood.
 In the predella (21 x 236) the dead Christ is supported by Joseph of Arimathea, with St Francis and the Magdalen at the sides; at the two ends are the arms of the Rucellai family.
 The altarpiece comes from the chapel of St Jerome, which belonged to the family, in the church of San Pancrazio at Florence (now the Marino Marini Museum).
 It was probably painted around 1485 – the date included in an inscription on the floor of the chapel.
 When the church was closed in 1808-9, the picture was retained by the Rucellai family, which sold it to the National Gallery in 1857 for £627.